-STEP 1: an emailed request for an application to WrenYorkieRescue@aol.com.
+STEP 1: print an application from www.WrenYorkieRescue.org.
 Your responses to the questions give us a beginning picture of your particular situation and expectations.

-STEP 2: We chat with you by phone to hear your pet stories, learn more about your "ideal" canine companion, and to answer any questions or concerns you might have about adopting a Yorkie.
+STEP 2: chat by phone, describe your "ideal" canine companion, and get answers to any questions or concerns you might have about adopting a Yorkie.

 STEP 3: We have further chats with your vet and the people you've indicated have known you as a pet owner, and then